Finding a Faculty Mentor

 - Before leaving the meeting, think about what kind of follow-up you would like to have with the faculty member.
 If you have established a good rapport and would like to develop an ongoing working relationship, ask if he/she would be willing to meet with you again.
 If there isn’t a good match between your interests and those of the faculty member, ask him/her to suggest other colleagues you might approach.

-- Be confident and assertive about asking for help, but keep the length of your meeting within the established time limit (e.g. 15 minute or 10 minute “slots”).
+- Be confident and assertive about asking for help but keep the length of your meeting within the established time limit (e.g., 10 or 15 minute “slots”).

 Step 3: Select a Mentor